Kieranties/SimpleVersion/docs/index.md

 }
 ```
 The above configuration tells SimpleVersion that the version will be `0.1.0` and
 should have a release label of `alpha2`.
-As their is a pre-release label, the
+As there is a pre-release label, the
 height will be appended to label, generating a [Semver2] version `0.1.0-alpha2.3`
-if their were three commits since the version was last set.
+if there were three commits since the version was last set.

-For further guidance, see the [configuration documentation][ConfigDoc] and the [usage documentation][UsageDoc].
+For further guidance, see the [configuration documentation][ConfigDoc].

 Resetting The Height
 --------------------